solita/solita.github.com/_posts/2018-04-10-user-manual-maintained-as-code.md

 ### Editing AsciiDoc

 There is a [AsciiDoc plugin](https://plugins.jetbrains.com/plugin/7391-asciidoc) available to IntelliJ IDEA which is used in our project.
-The AsciiDoc plugin provides syntax highlighting and html preview as you edit the asciidoc-file.
+The AsciiDoc plugin provides syntax highlighting and HTML preview as you edit the asciidoc-file.

-### Converting to html
+### Converting to HTML

-[AsciiDoctor maven plugin](https://github.com/asciidoctor/asciidoctor-maven-plugin) provides a convenient way to convert the asciidoc documentation to html using maven.
+[AsciiDoctor maven plugin](https://github.com/asciidoctor/asciidoctor-maven-plugin) provides a convenient way to convert the asciidoc documentation to HTML using maven.
 The plugin requires configuring the source and destination files for the documentation in a pom.xml.
-After that, the full user documentation in asciidoc can be converted to html with a single _mvn_ command.
+After that, the full user documentation in asciidoc can be converted to HTML with a single _mvn_ command.

 ### Possibilities

 Having the user manual as "code" offers further possibilities to automate or control the documentation process.
 We have already a script which checks that all image links refer to an existing image.
 And vice versa, we also have a script which removed all such images that are not referred by any link.
 This way the repository does not get overwhelmed with outdated images.
-Also, the converting and delivering the final html files to customer could be automated as some Jenkins build.
+Also, the converting and delivering the final HTML files to customer could be automated as some Jenkins build.

 ## Retrospective